Utility Cloud Glossary

-A number assigned to a security role indicating its level of access, with 0 being the highest level of access.
+A number assigned to a security role that indicates its level of access, with 0 being the highest level of access.
 You’re only able to edit other users with a restriction level less than your own.
-By default, all security roles have a restriction level of 0, in which case restriction level does not apply.
+By default, all security roles have a restriction level of 0, in which case the restriction level does not apply.

 A security right assigned to a user individually instead of through a security role.
 Individual security rights can also be revoked through a right exception.

 A collection of work orders with common scheduling and other details.
 Work orders in routes can be ordered by sequence in the route.